Skip to main content

 5. Apply to both on-campus and off-campus research programs if you are particularly interested in research.
 On-campus opportunities are in high demand and students pursuing research-related graduate programs often receive priority over students headed to professional programs in the health sciences.

 6. If you are an international student on an F-1 visa, off-campus work requires authorization.
 You should not start work until you have received your I-20 with authorization.
 CPT is the most common authorization.
 An internship must be required for a class or major to qualify for CPT.
 Be sure to apply for CPT authorization 2-3 weeks before the summer program begins.
 Chem & Biochem and the Biology Departments have internship courses under which past international students have gained summer research experiences using CPT.
-If you have questions, email Brent at bw28@calvin.edu.
-Also, watch this helpful video on CPT and see Calvin University information on paid employment for international students.
+See Calvin's immigration website for more information and for Calvin's immigration contact person.
+Also, watch this helpful video on CPT.